CodeHunt101/prince-theatre/README.md

 It will automatically run all the tests where green means a test passed and red means it didn't pass.

-For React (client), Jest was the designated testing tool.

 ## React tests instructions:

 - For React (client), Jest was the designated testing tool.
-- Test files for React and configuration files are located in _app/src/_
+- Test files for React and configuration files are located in _app/client/src/_
 - Tests for specific components are located in the same component's folder

 To execute the tests from React, please run from the **root** directory: